 A river, county, and town in New York State.

-Her conversion complete, she was recommissioned as ACV-28, 19 September 1942.
-Carrying Army aircraft, Chenango sailed 23 October with the assault force bound for North Africa and on 10 November, flew off her aircraft to newly won Port Lyautey, French Morocco.
-She put to Casablanca 13 November to refuel 21 destroyers before returning to Norfolk 30 November 1942, battling through a hurricane en route which caused extensive damage.
+Chenango was decommissioned at New York on 16 March 1942, for conversion to an auxiliary aircraft carrier, and recommissioned as ACV-28 on 19 September 1942.
+Carrying 77 USAAF Curtiss P-40F Warhawks of the 33rd Fighter Group, Chenango sailed on 23 October with the Operation Torch assault force bound for North Africa and on 10 November, flew off her aircraft to newly won Port Lyautey, French Morocco.
+She put in to Casablanca, Morocco, on 13 November to refuel 21 destroyers before returning to Norfolk on 30 November 1942, battling through a hurricane en route which caused extensive damage.

 Quickly repaired, Chenango was underway for the Pacific by mid-December 1942.
-Arriving at Noumea 18 January 1943 she joined the escort carrier group providing air cover for supply convoys supporting the invasion and occupation of the Solomons.
-One of her air groups was sent to Henderson Field, Guadalcanal, to give close support to Marines ashore.
+The ship arrived at Nouméa, New Caledonia, on 18 January 1943, with 11 Grumman F4F-4 Wildcats of Escort-Fighter Squadron (VGF) 28 and eight Douglas SBD-3 Dauntlesses and nine Grumman TBF-1 Avengers of Escort-Scouting Squadron (VGS) 28 on board.
+She then joined the escort carrier group providing air cover for supply convoys supporting the invasion and occupation of the Solomons.
+One of her air groups was sent to Henderson Field, Guadalcanal, to give close support to the marines fighting ashore.
 One of Chenango's duties during this period was to stand sentry off the fiercely contested island.
-As part of her Solomons operations, Chenango's planes formed an air umbrella to escort to safety St. Louis (CL-49) and Honolulu (CL-48) after the cruisers were damaged in the Battle of Kolombangara on 13 July 1943.
-Redesignated CVE-28 on 15 July 1943, Chenango returned to Mare Island 18 August 1943 for an overhaul, then acted as training carrier for new air groups until 19 October when she steamed from San Diego to join the Gilbert Islands invasion force at Espíritu Santo in the New Hebrides [Vanuatu] on 5 November.
+As part of her Solomons operations, Chenango's planes formed an air umbrella to escort to safety St. Louis (CL-49) and Honolulu (CL-48) after the light cruisers were damaged in the Battle of Kolombangara on 13 July 1943.
+Reclassified to an escort aircraft carrier (CVE-28) on 15 July 1943, Chenango returned to the United States at Mare Island Navy Yard, Calif., on 18 August 1943, for an overhaul, then acted as training carrier for new air groups until 19 October, when she steamed from San Diego, Calif., to join the Gilbert Islands invasion force at Espíritu Santo in the New Hebrides [Vanuatu] on 5 November.
 During the invasion of Tarawa (20 November–8 December), her planes covered the advance of the attack force, bombed and strafed beaches ahead of the invading troops, and protected off-shore convoys.
 She returned to San Diego for another period of training duty.

-Steaming from San Diego 13 January 1944, Chenango supported the invasion landings on Roi, Kwajalein and Eniwetok in the Marshalls operation.
-After protecting the service group refueling fleet units engaged in the Palau strikes, Chenango arrived at Espiritu Santo 7 April.
-She sortied for the landings at Aitape and Hollandia (16 April–12 May), then joined TG 53.7 for the invasion of the Marianas.
+Steaming from San Diego on 13 January 1944, Chenango supported the invasion landings on Roi, Kwajalein, and Eniwetok in the Marshalls.
+After protecting the service group refueling fleet ships engaged in the Palau strikes, Chenango arrived at Espíritu Santo on 7 April.
+She sortied for the landings at Aitape and Hollandia, New Guinea (16 April–12 May), then joined Task Group 53.7 for the invasion of the Marianas.
 Her planes crippled airfield installations, sank enemy shipping, and hammered harbor facilities on Pagan Island, as well as conducting valuable photographic reconnaissance on Guam.
 From 8 July, she joined in daily poundings of Guam, preparing for the island's invasion.
-She returned to Manus 13 August to replenish and conduct training.
+She returned to Seeadler Harbor at Manus in the Admiralties on 13 August to replenish and conduct training.